video

 I think Anna Hibiscus is going to be really pleased.

-So, we have now written the greeting, the start of our letter.
+So we have now written the greeting, the start of our letter.

-So, we know that writing a letter is a way to communicate to someone.
+So we know that writing a letter is a way to communicate to someone.

-Writing in the first person uses words such as I, me, or my.
+Letters often start with the greeting, such as Dear Anna, writing in the third person uses words, such as I, me or my.

 When answering questions, you can include part of the question in the answer to create a full sentence.